Geometry of horospherical varieties of Picard rank one: Horospherical varieties of Picard rank one : geometry

 \subsection{Classification}

 Horospherical varieties can be classified using \emph{colored fans}, see \cite{pa:these}.
 We focus here on smooth projective horospherical varieties of Picard rank one.
-Pasquier \cite{pa:h} constructed all these varieties as well as their minimal embedding.
+Pasquier \cite{pa:h} constructed all these varieties as well as their minimal embeddings.

-\begin{thm}[Pasquier] Let $X$ be a smooth projective $G$-horospherical variety of Picard rank one.
-Then either \begin{enumerate}[(0)] \item $X$ is homogeneous, \end{enumerate} or $X$ can be constructed in a uniform way from a triple $(\textrm{Type}(G),\oY,\oZ)$ belonging to the following list: \begin{enumerate}[(1)] \item $(B_n,\omega_{n-1},\omega_n)$ with $n \geq 3$; \item $(B_3,\omega_{1},\omega_3)$; \item $(C_n,\omega_{m-1},\omega_{m})$ with $n \geq 2$ and $m \in [2,n]$; \item $(F_4,\omega_{2},\omega_3)$; \item $(G_2,\omega_{1},\omega_2)$, \end{enumerate} where $\textrm{Type}(G)$ is the semisimple Lie type of $G$ and $\oY,\oZ$ are fundamental weights. \end{thm}
+\begin{thm}[Pasquier] Let $X$ be a smooth projective $G$--horospherical variety of Picard rank one.
+Then either \begin{enumerate}[(0)] \item $X$ is homogeneous, \end{enumerate} or $X$ can be constructed in a uniform way from a triple $(\textrm{Type}(G),\oY,\oZ)$ belonging to the following list: \begin{enumerate}[(1)] \item $(B_n,\omega_{n-1},\omega_n)$ with $n \geq 3$; \item $(B_3,\omega_{1},\omega_3)$; \item $(C_n,\omega_{m},\omega_{m-1})$ with $n \geq 2$ and $m \in [2,n]$; \item $(F_4,\omega_{2},\omega_3)$; \item $(G_2,\omega_{1},\omega_2)$, \end{enumerate} where $\textrm{Type}(G)$ is the semisimple Lie type of $G$ and $\oY,\oZ$ are fundamental weights. \end{thm}

-As stated in the above theorem some smooth projective horospherical varieties of Picard rank one are homogeneous (for instance projective spaces).
+As stated in the above theorem, some smooth projective horospherical varieties of Picard rank one are homogeneous (for instance, projective spaces).
 We will not consider them since their moduli space of curves, quantum cohomology and quantum $K$-theory have been studied before (see~\cite{thomsen,kim-pandharipande,pe:courbes,buch:grass,KT1,KT2,BKT1,BKT2,CMP1,CMP2,CMP3,CMP4,cp:qk,BCMP,BCMP2} and references therein).
-We will therefore focus on the second part of the list, \emph{i.e.}, cases (1) to (5).
+We will therefore focus on the second part of the list, \emph{i.e.}, on the cases from (1) to (5).
+In what follows, we denote by $X^1(n), X^2, X^3(n,m), X^4$ and $X^5$ the corresponding varieties.